Rome Summer Institute

 Academics

-Session 1: Saturday, May 11 - Saturday, June 1, 2024
+Session 1: May 11 - May 30, 2026

 Summer Session I Courses

-**Fulfills an Explorations in Social Science requirement.
+**Fulfills an Explorations in History requirement.

 Summer Session II Courses

-**Fulfills the Explorations in Literature requirement.
+**Fulfills an Explorations in History requirement.

 Instructor: Seth Smith

-- SOC 358/358H Beauty and Society
+- SOC 358/H Aesthetics and Society

 Instructor: Brandon Vaidyanathan